agarrharr/awesome-cli-apps/README.md

 - [how2](https://github.com/santinic/how2) - Finds the simplest way to do something on a unix bash command line (Nodejs implementation of howdoi).
 - [Cash](https://github.com/dthree/cash) - Cross-platform Linux commands in pure ES6.
 - [emoj](https://github.com/sindresorhus/emoj) - Find relevant emoji from text on the command-line.
+- [emoji-finder](https://github.com/dematerializer/emoji-finder) - Quickly find and copy emoji to the clipboard via the command-line

 ## Data Manipulation